-The tug was then acquired by Foss Maritime of Seattle, Washington where she was renamed as the Phoenix.
+In 2006, the tug was acquired by Foss Maritime of Seattle, Washington.
+Where she was renamed as the Phoenix.

 In 2010, the tug was acquired by Arthur Fournier of the Fournier Towing and Ship Service of Belfast, Maine.
 Where she was renamed as the Captain Bill.
 However in 2012, the tug was renamed as the Fournier Brothers.

 The tug's capacities are 35,000 gallons of fuel oil, 400 gallons of lube oil, and 3,250 gallons of potable water, and 9,500 gallons of ballast water.